-Compare the best refurbished phone deals in the UK for 2026, updated daily with stock and pricing from Mozillion, Back Market, Music Magpie, O2 Like New, Vodafone Certified Pre-Owned and other trusted refurbishers.
+Compare the best refurbished phone deals in the UK for 2026, updated daily with stock and pricing from O2 Like New, Mozillion, Back Market, Grade Mobile, Mobiles.co.uk and the other UK refurbishers and resellers we track.
 Refurbished handsets typically save 30-50% versus brand-new prices, come with a 12-24 month warranty and arrive fully tested, data-wiped and ready to use - the closest thing to new without the new-phone price tag.

 Demand for refurbished phones has more than doubled in the UK since 2022 as buyers chase value, sidestep contract inflation and reduce their environmental footprint.
-A refurbished iPhone 15 Pro 128GB in Excellent grade now sells for around £540-£620 against £999 new at launch, while a refurbished Galaxy S24 Ultra hovers near £700 versus over £1,100 RRP - real money back in your pocket for hardware that often performs identically to a brand-new unit.
+A flagship that launched at four figures usually lands at a fraction of that once it is a generation or two old and comes back through a refurbisher in Excellent grade - real money back in your pocket for hardware that often performs identically to a brand-new unit.
+Prices move week to week as stock turns over, so open any phone in the ranking below to see what the sellers we track are charging today.

-Use the filters above to compare grade, storage, colour and seller, or read on for a plain-English guide to what 'refurbished' actually means in the UK, how the grading scales line up across retailers, and which models hold up best as second-life devices.
+Browse the ranking below and open any phone to see its live refurbished deals, or use the ranking pills above to jump to a different list.
+Read on for a plain-English guide to what 'refurbished' actually means in the UK, how the grading scales line up across retailers, and how we order this ranking.

 How to buy a refurbished phone in the UK